-During the semester, I will give two midterm exams to make sure that you are putting together the concepts and skills we have covered.
+During the semester, I will give two midterm exams to determine how well you are putting together the concepts and skills we have covered.
 The primary emphasis of these exams will be for you to show me how well you've mastered the underlying mathematical ideas; they will cover very little basic computational material.

-You will have three hours for each midterm exam (although the midterm exams will be shorter in length than the final exam).
-These midterms will be given on Thursday evenings.
+You will have two hours for each midterm exam.
+These midterms will be given on Tuesday evenings.
 The dates are fairly firmly scheduled, and are listed on the course syllabus.

 The term will culminate in a cumulative final.
 It will continue to emphasize concepts, and will assume a higher level of mastery than the midterms.
-Please remember that finals can not be rescheduled, and make your travel plans accordingly.
+Please remember that finals can not usually be rescheduled, and make your travel plans accordingly.